 Last updated on Mar 14, 2023

 The FVM core team is actively looking for someone to build this with a specific approach in mind.
-Please post on #fil-builders and tag @Deep Kapur @RaΓΊl Kripalani on the Filecoin Slack if you have a team and interest in learning more!
+Please post on #fil-builders and tag @Deleted User @RaΓΊl Kripalani on the Filecoin Slack if you have a team and interest in learning more!

 Trustless FIL+ Notaries ππ